Production of Avengers: Doomsday and Avengers: Secret Wars: Design

 Gavin Bocquet was set as the production designer for Doomsday, reteaming with the Russo brothers after working on the second season of their television series Citadel (2023–present).
 Sets for the Baxter Building that Kasra Farahani designed for First Steps were reused, with some updates, for Doomsday.
-Costume designer Judianna Makovsky returned from previous MCU films.
+Doomsday features similar sets to those featured in the Fox X-Men films.

+Costume designers Judianna Makovsky and Graham Churchyard returned for Doomsday and Secret Wars, respectively, from previous MCU films.
+The X-Men characters wear costumes based on designs from the comics.
+For example, Cyclops dons a comics-accurate yellow and blue suit based on Jim Lee's "classic" design, without the yellow trunks, while Xavier's grey jacket with a black-and-red X symbol is based on the design seen in Grant Morrison and Frank Quitely's New X-Men (2001–2004) comic book series.
+Namor also wears a comics-accurate black suit with shimmering blue scales and a high collar, reminiscent of the character's moisture suit first seen in Sub-Mariner vol. 1 #67 (November 1973).
+Additionally, the character no longer has the facial piercings he wore in Wakanda Forever.
+The Russo brothers said Doom's costume was their favorite to date, feeling the character and the costume "really, really fit" each other.

 Filming plan

-In October 2024, the Russo brothers said Doomsday and Secret Wars were being produced together in a similar way to Infinity War and Endgame, but they would not be filmed back-to-back like those films were; there was just four weeks between the end of filming for Infinity War and the start of filming for Endgame.
+In October 2024, the Russo brothers said Doomsday and Secret Wars were being produced together in a similar way to Infinity War and Endgame, but they would not be filmed back-to-back like those films were; there were just four weeks between the end of filming for Infinity War and the start of filming for Endgame.
 Anthony said there would be around a year between the end of filming on Doomsday and the start of filming on Secret Wars.
 Joe later said the two films were being made "fairly back-to-back".
 In early 2025, filming for Doomsday was reported to be taking place from that March to August.
 Mackie said he would be splitting his time between filming Doomsday in London and filming the television series 12 12 12 in Budapest, and the Russos said filming would primarily occur on soundstages and specifically chosen locations to avoid set photos from leaking.